SniperCZE/sms-gateway/README.md

 # sms-gateway
 Open source / open hardware multiline SMS gateway with HTTP api and RabbitMQ consumer, enclosed in nice 1U custom case.

+## Work in progress!

+This repo is under development.
+There is no guarantee that any part of it will not change in the future.
+Models, schemas and part lists are not final.

 ## Idea

 I would like to have SMS gateway for sending SMS, which: